 Feeling down and can't pull yourself out of it?
 Getting sick?
 Call this office and make an appointment.
-If you are feeling really down, you should feel free to come to the area office to talk to the Area Coordinator.
-In addition to being a good set of ears, they can also get you an appointment at the counseling center quickly - usually the same day - or help you find other supports you may want.
+If you are feeling really down, you should feel free to come to the House Office to talk to the Nick, the House Director.
+In addition to being a good set of ears, he can also get you an appointment at the counseling center quickly - usually the same day.